aka-somix/aka-somix/README.md

 ![](https://raw.githubusercontent.com/akaSomix/github-stats/master/generated/languages.svg#gh-dark-mode-only)
 ![](https://raw.githubusercontent.com/akaSomix/github-stats/master/generated/overview.svg#gh-dark-mode-only)

-I'm an Italian guy 🇮🇹 in my twenties, passionate about computer science.
+I'm an 🇮🇹 Italian guy in my twenties, passionate about computer science and tech stuff.
 I always try to come up with some stupid idea of someting to build just to keep me from getting bored.
 And when I'm not doing that is probably because I'm out there learning something new.
-Right now I'm pretty busy working for Storm Reply though.
+Right now I'm pretty busy working at Storm Reply.

+### 🛣 Life Roadmap
-I obtained a Bachelor's Degree in Computer Engineering in 2020.
+- [x] 🎓 Bachelor's Degree in Computer Engineering (2020)
-Ah yes, I'm also a Guitarist in my free time.
+- [x] 📜 AWS Solution Architect Associate (2022)
+- [ ] 🎓 Master's Degree in Computer Engineering
+- [ ] ...

 ## 👨‍💻 What I am up lately